foodcoops/foodsoft/doc/SETUP_DEVELOPMENT.md

    unfinished parts.
 If you want to be safe, choose the last release:
    `git checkout $(git tag -l | grep ^v | sort -rn | head -n1)`

-1. Install RVM and Ruby 1.9.3+ (if you have not done so before):
+1. Install RVM and Ruby 2+ (if you have not done so before):

         \curl -L https://get.rvm.io | bash
         source ~/.rvm/scripts/rvm
         rvm install 2.0

-    We try to keep foodsoft compatible with Ruby 1.9.3 as well as any later versions, so if you use this and don't want to use RVM, that might actually work.
+    We try to keep Foodsoft compatible with Ruby 1.9.3 as well as any later versions, so if you use this and don't want to use RVM, that might actually work.

 2. Install system dependencies.